-SPECIAL DISTRICT - A designated geographic area established to provide a specialized service usually petitioned for by the residents and approved by the Mayor and City Council (i.e., open space maintenance).
+SPECIAL DISTRICT - A designated geographic area established to provide a specialized service usually petitioned for by the residents and approved by the Mayor and City Council (e.g., Open Space Maintenance).

 SPECIAL REVENUE FUNDS - These funds account for revenues received that have specific purposes for which they can be used.